Mapping Broadband Health in America - FAQs

 What is the purpose of the map?
 How will it be used?
 By whom?

-The mapping platform can be used in a myriad of ways—by federal, state and local agencies and the private sector.
+The mapping platform can be used in various ways—by federal, state and local agencies; tribal governments; and the private sector.
 It can help inform policy decisions, facilitate interagency coordination, encourage public/private partnerships and investment, and drive innovation—directing resources to areas with overlapping broadband and health needs.
+Sample uses include:

 - Fully-customizable maps can not only show different angles on broadband connectivity, including deployment and subscribership, but how those correspond to various metrics for health behaviors, outcomes and access in urban and rural areas.